RahulGhosh305/project-setup-tools-tutorial/README.md

-# Http-proxy-middleware and dot env Tutorial
+# Http-proxy-middleware and dot env Tutorial in Vite (React)

 - Setting up an HTTP proxy middleware in a React application is often necessary to handle situations where the React app (running on a development server) needs to communicate with a backend server.
 This middleware acts as a bridge to solve several common challenges: